anushnadhar/NYC-Traffic-Accidents-Injuries-Analysis/README.md

 <img width="1648" height="781" alt="image" src="https://github.com/user-attachments/assets/ff987610-a251-4881-b113-865dea598f9e" />

-This dashboard evaluates what actually drives accidents—behavioral, environmental, and policy factors.
+This dashboard evaluates what actually drives accidents: behavioral, environmental, and policy factors.
 Key insights:
 - The strongest relationship we see is between traffic volume and accidents.
 When volume drops, accidents consistently drop.
 - This is clearly visible during COVID-19 lockdowns and again after the introduction of congestion pricing, where reduced traffic coincides with sustained accident reduction.
 - In contrast, weather variables like snowfall and precipitation show weak correlation with accident counts.”
 That can be due to:
    * behavioral adaptation: NYC residents tend to reduce unessetial travel, work from home, or shift to public transportation during severe weather.
    * Or other reason could be that advance weather warnings, city preparedness (salting, plowing), and cautious driving behavior may mitigate the impact of harsh weather on crash frequency.
-- This challenges common assumptions that weather is a primary driver—data shows traffic exposure matters far more.
+- This challenges common assumptions that weather is a primary driver-data shows traffic exposure matters far more.
 - By marking key events directly on the timeline, the dashboard makes causality easier to interpret rather than just correlation.

 # Dashboard 4: How NYC Boroughs Compare: Rank Shifts & Geographic Accident Density